Connect with us

 However, he couldn't help but think of how many mothers in Mississippi lack support.
 Turner said the Healthy Moms, Healthy Babies program aims to add emotional support for mothers who may be in need of it.

 “For a lot of women, they benefit from the nurturing and feeling like someone is listening,” Turner continued.
-“The more people that’s on their team, the better it helps them to endure the of pregnancy itself.”
+“The more people that’s on their team, the better it helps them to endure the process of pregnancy itself.”

 As services are being provided to participants, Turner said the health department, stakeholders, policy makers and community members must collaborate to improve outcomes for mothers and their babies.